Hatokay/BLDC_ESC/README.md

 3s<Vin<4s --> s = one LI-ION 18650 battery.
 Imax = 16A
 input control circuit will be added in the next revision.

+Credit to PhilsLab youtube channel for the circuit!